lucArub/localthresholding-/README.md

 speeds up and achieves binarization speed close to the global methods, as displayed in the result section (4).
 Furthermore, using this approach, the computation of <img src="https://latex.codecogs.com/svg.image?m" title="m" /> not depend on local window size.
 Because of these important advantages of using <img src="https://latex.codecogs.com/svg.image?g" title="g" /> the algorithms are implemented  for all the local thresholding techniques using the integralsum image (fast versions).
 We also implemented Niblack's and Sauvola's techniques without <img src="https://latex.codecogs.com/svg.image?g" title="g" />(slow versions) for comparison.
-# 2.Files structure's
-The project is structured in three python scripts.

-**1 - binarization_algorithms.py**
-      in which are implemented the local thresholding algorithms.

-**2 - timing_comparison.py**
-      in which are evalueted the algorithms speed's.

-**3 - binarization-performances.py**
-      in which are calculated the 3 performance metrics (A/F-score/PSNR).

 # Binarization algorithms